jonathanlebron/another-nodejs-chatroom/README.md

 Another NodeJS chatroom...
 ==========================

-Experimenting with NodeJS, ExpressJS and Jade.
+Experimenting with NodeJS, ExpressJS and Socket.io to create a chatroom.